-- Each individual proactively and continuously develop. and deliver the best of their skills and competencies through engagement and collaboration - As a member of both Furukawa Electric Group and the global community, each individual must work with ethics and integrity in mind, and put their effort towards making the world a better place
+- Each individual proactively and continuously develop and deliver the best of their skills and competencies through engagement and collaboration. - As a member of both Furukawa Electric Group and the global community, each individual must work with ethics and integrity in mind, and put their effort towards making the world a better place. - Leaders encourage the engagement of all people while supporting the growth of the individual. - Leaders facilitate the transformation of the individual's skills and competencies to deliver successful organizational accomplishments. - Leaders demonstrate behaviors that support a creative and positive organizational culture through teamwork and collaboration. - All human resource policies, procedures and systems will reflect fairness, support diversity and encourage all of our talent to proactively challenge and develop themselves. - By fostering on organizational culture which value people, Furukawa Electric Group will nurture each individual's confidence in the company.

-Role of the Leader

-- Leaders encourage the engagement of all people while supporting the growth of the individual. - Leaders facilitate the transformation of the individual's skills and competencies to deliver successful organizational accomplishments - Leaders demonstrate behaviors that support a creative and positive organizational culture through teamwork